NicholasChanAPCS/League-of-Legends-Win-Predictor/README.md

 The results that I got from fitting my model was a training score of 0.6979 with an accuracy score of 0.7067.
 From the results we can see that the model is not under or over fitting but there is definetely room for improvement.
 With our current model we are accuretly predicting 70.67% of the data.

 # Final Model

+ For the final model I tested two more models.
+I trained the first model by including the variables `firstblood`, `killsat15`, `golddiffat15` in addition to the previous 2 features.
+I did not need to perform any transformations as `firstblood` is already in binary form and the other two variables are quantitative data.
+I chose the features based on their importance of determining the outcome of a game as they corespond to a teams power level.
+More kills also means more gold, which means more items and higher damage.
+I again used a Random Forest Classifier as my model.
+I used a StandardScalar Transformer on coumns `killsat15` and `golddiffat15` as they both contain positive and negative numbers to help standardize the values.
+With this model I got a train score of 0.7847 and accuracy score of  0.7336.
+A slight improvement from our previous model.

+ For the second model I trained, remembering from our interesting aggregates analysis we saw that teams who got first tower typically got more first objectives compared to teams who did not.
+I wanted to see if we could improve the model by including other first objective markers in the model as well as `csdiffat15` and `xpdiffat15`, as they are also important in deciding a teams power level compared to the other.
+Once again `csdiffat15` and `xpdiffat15` contain both negative and positive values so I used StandardScalar to normalize the values.
+With this model I obtained a train score of 0.8376 and an accuracy score of 0.7782.
+This is our best yet and we can see that knowing the objectives a team obtains and power level at a given time are good predictors of which team will win.

+ For tuning hyperparameters I chose to use GridSearchCV test the best depth of my random forest classifier.
+I tested from a depth of 2 to 100 with an increment of 2 steps.
+Using this technique I found the best max depth is 6.

+ With this method I achieved an accuracy score of 0.7924.
+This is almost a 10% improvement from the base model and our best model yet.
+While the improments might have been slight, that just means that `firsttower` by it self is already a good estimator for predicting which team will win.
+However we also know that obtaining other objectives first and power level at a certain time can increase our prediction powers.

+ # Fairness Analysis